-Development Service: A new development service for INSP members was launched at the end of 2017, as part of developments of a new online member platform called the INSP Hub.
-The development service significantly increases the quantity and availability of support for street papers through an online resource and exchange hub and a member communication platform.
+Development Service: INSP's development service increases the quantity and availability of support for street papers through an online resource and exchange hub and a member communication platform.
+In 2019 INSP Staff developed new resources and continued to engage members through the platform.

 Global Street Paper Summit: The annual summit event is the highlight of the street paper calendar, bringing the INSP network together to assess impact and social context; and exchange best practice and inspiration.
-The 2018 Summit in Glasgow was attended by 83 delegates from 43 street papers from 26 countries.
+The 2019 Summit in Hannover was attended by 120 delegates from 50 street papers from 25 countries.

 News Service: INSP's editorial service for INSP street papers is delivered through the online INSP Hub.
 Through the service, street papers can exchange their best content and access additional exclusive resources.
-In 2018, INSP staff worked to increase the quality and accessibility of content and as a result member engagement in the service increased, with street papers publishing 2.5 million words over the course of the year.
+In 2019, INSP staff worked to increase the quality and accessibility of content and as a result member engagement in the service increased, with street papers publishing 2.5 million words over the course of the year.

 #VendorWeek: INSP's annual network-wide event which brings street papers together under a shared publicity campaign for maximum impact.
 The week-long event celebrates vendors and raises awareness of the INSP network.
-Both street paper participation and social media reach increased significantly in the 2018 event, compared to the previous year.
+Both street paper participation and social media reach increased in the 2019 event, compared to the previous year.

-INSP Awards: The annual street paper awards celebrate editorial quality, innovation and social impact.
-The 2018 INSP finalists and winners were selected by an expert external judging panel, and winners were announced at a ceremony and gala dinner during the Global Street Paper Summit in Glasgow.
+INSP Awards: The annual INSP awards celebrate editorial quality, innovation and social impact.
+The 2019 INSP Awards received a record number of entries from street papers.
+Finalists and winners were selected by an expert external judging panel, and winners were announced at a ceremony and gala dinner during the Global Street Paper Summit in Hannover.

 Translation Service: The delivery of INSP's member services are supported by a translation service, comprising of a network of volunteer translators, with additional support from non-profit organisation Translators Without Borders.
-In 2018 INSP increased the capacity of the translation service and provided over 300 translations across 22 language combinations.
+In 2019 INSP increased the capacity of the translation service and provided over 339 translations across 25 language combinations.